 One-third of the Earth’s arable land is now dedicated to housing livestock prior to slaughter.
 Scientists agree that this modern age of intensive factory farming is a leading cause of climate change, displaces thousands of endangered species, and has the potential to cause irreparable damage to the environment.
 Some believe it already has.

 These far-reaching consequences of long-term factory farming are indisputable.
 However, the elephant in the room is not climate change or the impact it may have on the environment, but the inhumane treatment of the animals who live and die there.
 While estimates vary depending on the source, one can rest assured that well over a hundred billion chickens, pigs, turkeys, lamb and cattle are slaughtered every year to satisfy the insatiable appetites of people around the world.

 You don’t need to watch undercover footage to know how factory farmed animals are reared and eventually killed, and you don’t need to be shown pictures to envision just how deplorable the living conditions are.
 The secret has been out for years, but cultural conditioning has normalized slaughter and allows consumers to look the other way without much hesitation.
-This new wave of willful blindness is how the factory farming industry has been able to get away with such a profound level of cruelty without any regard for the impact it may have on consumer demand.
+This new wave of willful ignorance is how the factory farm industry has been able to get away with such a profound level of cruelty without any regard for the impact it may have on consumer demand.
 (Hint: It doesn’t.)

 The question, then, shouldn’t so much be how the industry is capable of getting away with the systematic slaughter of billions of animals, because we already know.
 Instead, we should be asking why the rest of the world feels entitled to criticize the people of Yulin for consuming one kind of animal, when they’re guilty of the same degree of inhumanity.